Best Survival Axe Review – This Ain’t Your Pa’s Rusty Hatchet

 It’s made of hardened 420 grade stainless steel tang that extends down through the handle almost to the end for added durability and support.

-So how much does this thing weigh?
+So how much does this survival axe weigh?
 How big is it?

 Here are the specs…

 It weighs in at just under 1.5 lbs / .68 kg and has a very good feel when handling and swinging.
-Not too light that you feel like the axe head will snap and fly off (not gonna happen), yet not too heavy that it becomes a burden to pack or carry over distances.
+Not too light that you feel like the axe head will snap and fly off (not gonna happen), yet not too big and heavy that it becomes a burden to pack, stow in your car emergency kit, or carry over longer distances.

 To give you an idea of scale, the Off Grid Tools Survival Axe measures at just over 11.5” (29.5 cm) with a head width of under 5” (12.45 cm).